-New Years Day is fast approaching and if you have Southern Roots, chances are you’ll be wanting to make a pot of these lucky nutrient enriched greens called, “Collard Greens” for a chance at better fortune in 2016; since the leaves represent folded money in old Southern Folklore …
+Southern-Style Collard Greens.
+New Year’s Day is fast approaching, and if you have Southern Roots, chances are you’ll want to make a pot of these lucky nutrient-enriched greens called “Collard Greens” for a chance at better fortune since the leaves represent folded money in old Southern Folklore.

-Collard greens have been a staple vegetable of the Southern U.S. cuisine for many years.
-They are often mixed with other similar green leafy vegetables, such as kale, turnip greens, spinach, and mustard greens.
+Collard greens have been a staple vegetable in Southern U.S. cuisine for many years.
+They are often mixed with other green leafy vegetables, such as kale, turnip greens, spinach, and mustard greens.

 Most of us love to eat these tasty greens year-round in the Deep South.
 The Typical Southern flavorings and seasonings used in collard greens are smoked ham hocks, salted pork neckbones, fatback, smoked bacon, andouille sausage, diced onions, a smidge of vinegar, salt, and black, white, or crushed red, pepper, and a pinch of sugar to take the bitterness away if need be.